Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-samples-build" %} make sure all the samples build and run as part of the CI process.

-## Commonly Overlooked .NET Type Design Guidelines
+## Commonly Overlooked .NET API Design Guidelines {#dotnet-appendix-overlookedguidelines}

-Some .NET Design Guidelines have been notoriously overlooked in earlier Track 1 Azure SDKs.
-This section serves as a way to highlight these guidelines to inform the design of Azure SDK types.
+Some .NET Design Guidelines have been notoriously overlooked in earlier Azure SDKs.
+This section serves as a way to highlight these guidelines.

 {% include requirement/SHOULDNOT id="dotnet-problems-too-many-types" %} have many types in the main namespace.
 Number of types is directly proportional to the perceived complexity of a library.